Parasites and Diseases of Mason Bees

 1. Harvesting simply means removing the cocoons from the nesting materials, then cleaning and storing them for winter.
 Harvesting is an effective method of controlling chalkbrood since the adult bees do not have to crawl through potentially infected cells to exit the nesting cavity.
 Harvest your mason bee cocoons by opening nesting holes and throw away all chalkbrood cadavers.
 BE CAREFUL not to let other cocoons touch the chalkbrood.

 2. There are two ways to clean your cocoons and nesting materials of Chalkbrood.
 We recommend washing mason bee cocoons with cool water, pat dry, and spritz with our CleanBee solution (a safe bleach alternative).
-Alternatively, you could wash mason bee cocoons with cool water and a mild bleach solution (1:3 by volume), rinse with water, and pat them dry - the more chemical-based approach.
+Alternatively, you could wash mason bee cocoons with cool water and a mild bleach solution (Ratio: 1 tsp.
+Bleach to 1 Cup Water), rinse with water, and pat them dry - the more chemical-based approach.

 3. Nesting materials must either be cleaned or replaced before the following season.
 For this reason, we don't recommend drilled blocks of wood or other materials that cannot be opened and properly cleaned.